cwilling/pvc/ModuleTutorialExample_p1.md

     }
 ```

 All having gone well, the new module file is ready to go so save it and exit the editor.
-To check that the new module is recognised, run:
+To first check that the new module is recognised, run:
 ```
     pvc config
 ```